 What Makes A Fraternity Expansion Successful?

 Names aren't enough.
 A board isn't enough.
-A promise that a chapter will at some point have a board is certainly not enough.
-Every chapter, new and old, needs long term advisory support.
+A promise that a chapter will at some point have a volunteer board is certainly not enough.
+Every chapter, new and old, needs long-term advisory support.
 Even if a staff member is present for a year (something I'll get back to later in this article) they are still hundreds or thousands of miles away thereafter.

-A fraternity's recruiting staff, in order to recruit the right type of men, need to be able to connect with a variety of men, think on their feet, work long hours, and be trusted to say "no" to men who may doom the fate of a chapter.
+A fraternity's recruiting staff, to recruit the right type of men, need to be able to connect with a variety of men, think on their feet, work long hours, and be trusted to say "no" to men who may doom the fate of a chapter.

 3. Luck & Teamwork

 This is a message to every campus professional, fraternity board member, and fraternity executive - particularly if you've never worked as a recruiter yourself: Luck will always play a role in the success or failure of an expansion.
 The two previous points can mitigate a little bad luck, but a successful recruitment effort ultimately depends on several unknown variables:

 1. Residential Staff

 Start by teaching founding members how to determine a niche, how to recruit members, and how to hold members accountable.
-Then worry about the programmatic, non-essential things: service projects, philanthropy, dance competitions, etc. I'd sometimes visit a campus mere months after recruiting a class of founding fathers and hear a campus professional complain that they haven't yet completely transformed the fraternity/sorority community. . .
+Then worry about the programmatic, non-essential things: service projects, philanthropy, dance competitions, etc. I'd sometimes visit a campus a few months after recruiting a class of founding fathers and hear complaints from Student Affairs staff that they haven't yet completely transformed the fraternity/sorority community. . .
 Um, duh?
 Most of them have never seen a gavel before.

 2. Flair & Frills